Decomposition by Successive Convex Approximation: A Unifying Approach for Linear Transceiver Design in Heterogeneous Networks: Introduction

-In this work, we propose to achieve decomposability by means of {\it successive convex approximation}.
-Central to our approach is a key observation that reveals certain hidden convexity for a wide range of sum-utility maximization problems.
-The identified property allows us to approximate the original non-convex problem by a series of convex subproblems, each of which is completely decoupled among the nodes in the network.
+In this work, we propose to achieve decomposability by means of {\it successive convex approximation}. {The key novelty of our work is the identification of an interesting hidden convexity for a wide range of sum-utility maximization problems, which allows us to interpret and generalize many existing algorithms under the recently developed BSUM (Block Successive Upper-Bound Minimization) framework \cite{Razaviyayn12SUM,hong15busmm_spm}}.
+By using BSUM, the original non-convex problem is approximated by a series of convex subproblems, each of which is completely decoupled among the network nodes.
 Based on different ways of solving the convex subproblems, two low-complexity algorithms are proposed, each having wide applicability in interference management problems.

 The rest of the paper is organized as follows.
-In Section \ref{secSys}, we outline a general system model for interference management in HetNet, and describe its wide applicability.
-In Section \ref{secSCA}, we present a key convexity structure of the considered utility maximization problem, which leads to two general successive convex approximation algorithms.
+In Section \ref{secSys}, we describe the system model and problem formulation.
+In Section \ref{secSCA}, we present a key convexity structure which leads to two general SCA algorithms.
 In Section \ref{secCustomizedAlgorithm}, the proposed algorithms are specialized to various interference management scenarios.
-Numerical results are given in Section \ref{secSimulation}, and concluding remarks are provided in Section \ref{secConclusion}.
+Numerical results are given in Section \ref{secSimulation}, followed by concluding remarks.